Mrugalla/NEL-19/README.md

 I have a cool idea for a feature or for a workflow improvement.

 I love that!
 Come to my discord pls.

+---

+Your plugin sucks because I either can't install it or I used it and don't like it.

+Even though I definitely consider this plugin a rather solid release, I do plan to extend its features a lot in the future.
+So maybe it will stop to suck for you some time.